SCRFpublic/fdagstat/README.md

 5. Universal co-kriging of fpc scores by [Menafoglio et al (2016)](http://www.sciencedirect.com/science/article/pii/S2211675315001141)
 6. Universal co-kriging of fpc scores of multivariate functional data by [Bohorquez et al (2016)](http://dx.doi.org/10.1007/s00477-016-1266-y)

 The package is also capable of fitting conventional scalar geostatistical models such as universal and ordinary kriging and co-kriging.
-In the current version the package does not implement simple kriging or any form of sequential Gaussian simulation.
+In the current version the package does not implement simple kriging nor any form of sequential Gaussian simulation.

 ## Installing from GitHub